Babylon77/Nutrition-app/SPRINT_ROADMAP.md

 ---

-## **SPRINT 2.75: Client-Side Queue Refactor**
+## **SPRINT 2.75: Client-Side Queue Refactor** ✅ **COMPLETED**
 *Priority: CRITICAL | Duration: 0.5 week | Based on Render Stability Issues*

 ### **Goals**
-- Resolve food queue overwriting issue on Render by making queue management fully client-side.
+- ✅ Resolve food queue overwriting issue on Render by making queue management fully client-side.
-- Achieve true statelessness for the queue-building process in the backend.
+- ✅ Achieve true statelessness for the queue-building process in the backend.
-- Improve application robustness and predictability in a multi-instance environment.
+- ✅ Improve application robustness and predictability in a multi-instance environment.

 ### **Rationale**
 - Persistent issues with `req.session.foodQueue` not reliably persisting between requests on Render when using `connect-mongo`, leading to items being overwritten.